-- A. Applicability.
-The density and dimensional controls of the VCOD apply to all buildings, structures, and uses on a lot or site that has opted-in to a listed VCOD zone. - B. Approval Process. - 1.
-A pre-submittal discussion or meeting with the Planning Department, who shall consult with the Inspectional Services Department (ISD), is recommended for all development. - 2.
+A. Applicability.
+The density and dimensional controls of the VCOD apply to all buildings, structures, and uses on a lot that has opted-in to a listed VCOD zone.

+B. Approval Process.

+- A pre-submittal discussion or meeting, known as a Design Review Team (DRT), with the Planning Department, who shall consult with the Inspectional Services Department (ISD), is recommended for all development. - 2.
 Development that requires a special permit or site plan review shall be reviewed in accordance with Section 9.2.9, Administration. - 3.
 Special Permit Required. - a.
-Any construction or substantial reconstruction of one or more buildings in the VCOD zones on a lot thirty-thousand (30,000) square feet or larger, except as modified through Adaptive Reuse (see Sec.
-9.6.2.B.8). - b.
+Any construction or substantial reconstruction of one or more buildings in the VC2 or VC3 zones on a lot thirty-thousand (30,000) square feet or larger. - b.
 The construction of multiple buildings on a single lot in the Multi Residence Transit zone (MRT), except as modified through Adaptive Reuse (see Sec.
 9.6.2.B.8). - c.
 The City Council is the granting authority for all development that requires a special permit, except as otherwise provided in this ordinance. - 4.
 Site Plan Review Required. - a.
-Any construction or substantial reconstruction of one or more buildings in the VCOD zones on a lot twenty-thousand (20,000) square feet or larger but less than thirty-thousand (30,000) square feet, except as modified through Adaptive Reuse (see Sec.
-9.2.6.B.8). - b.
+Any construction or substantial reconstruction of one or more buildings in the VC2 or VC3 zones on a lot twenty-thousand (20,000) square feet or larger but less than thirty-thousand (30,000) square feet. - b.
 The Planning Board is the granting authority for all development that requires site plan review.